cos316/cos316-web/index.md

 **Textbook.** There is no required textbook in this course, because there is no one book that covers the right material in an up-to-date fashion.
 Some required articles/papers/blogs/etc. will be posted on-line.
-We also suggest the following textbook:

-Principles of Computer System Design by M. Frans Kaashoek, Jerome H.
-Saltzer.
-Morgan Kaufmann.
-May 2009

-An online version of the textbook is available at [Association of Computing Machinery (ACM)](https://acm.org), which is available to all student members.
-Membership (\$19) in ACM also provides access to a wide variety of other resources, such as textbooks and videos on the Go programming language and the Git distributed version control system.

 **Grading.**
 Being finalized, check back soon.

 ## Course Staff

-You may contact course staff via the [Ed discussion board](https://us.edstem.org/courses/2353/discussion/).
+You may contact course staff via the [Ed discussion board].

-{:#staff}
+{:.staff}
 * ![](/images/staff/amit-levy.jpg)\
 Prof. Amit Levy\
 Instructor